oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    kubectl -n sample-domain1-ns label  configmap sample-domain1-wdt-config-map weblogic.domainUID=sample-domain1
    ```

-   - If you've created your own datasource file, then substitute the file name in the `--from-file=` parameter.
+   - If you've created your own data source file, then substitute the file name in the `--from-file=` parameter.
      - Note that the `-from-file=` parameter can reference a single file, in which case it puts the designated file in the configmap, or it can reference a directory, in which case it populates the configmap with all of the files in the designated directory.

    - About deleting and recreating the configmap: